 Depression is common among pregnant teens, along with continual stress and anxiety.
 Studies show that children of teen parents are at higher risk for abuse and neglect, as the teens are unprepared for the emotional, physical and economic demands of parenting.
 The following statistics reveal the importance of tracking this metric: 30% of teen girls who have dropped out of high school cite pregnancy or parenthood as the reason; less than a quarter of teen mothers receive any child support payments; children born to mothers younger than 18 years old score significantly worse on measures of school readiness, including math and reading tests; daughters born to teen mothers are three times more likely to also become teen mothers, and sons of teen moms are twice as likely to go to prison, compared to children born to mothers who were over 20.
 (Source for most info: National Campaign to Prevent Teen & Unplanned Pregnancy)

 Although all states have vaccination mandated for schoolchildren, in recent years they have granted a growing number of nonmedical exemptions.
 As a result, the risk of infectious disease outbreaks – especially among children – has increased.
+Community protection thresholds are becoming less effective.
+These thresholds show the percentage of individuals who must be vaccinated to stop the disease from spreading.
+Measles being 83-94% and whooping cough 92-94%.
 Clusters of exemptions have cropped up in certain communities’ herd immunity and leading to outbreaks of vaccine-preventable diseases.

 An Annie E Casey Foundation report, Early Warning!
 Why Reading by the 3rd Grade Matters summarized the research basis for focusing on grade-level reading proficiency as an essential step for increasing the number of children who succeed academically, graduate from high school on time, and do well in life and the workforce.
 There is a nationwide effort – The Campaign – that is focusing on an important predictor of school success and high school graduation – grade-level reading by the end of third grade.

 Additionally, research has shown that reading is important for a whole host of reasons: to better function in today’s society; for finding and retaining a good job; develops the imagination/creativity; develops a good self-image, and because words, both spoken and written, are the building blocks of life.
-Programs like Reach Out and Read (ROAR), which are evidence based, is a proven early literacy intervention.
-Parents are up to four times more likely to read aloud to their children and children in the program score three to six months ahead of their peers NOT participating in ROAR in vocabulary tests.
-In Oklahoma, the program is in 81 communities, serving over 47,300 children annually, with over 75,400 books distributed each year.
+Programs like Reach Out and Read (ROR), which are evidence based, is a proven early literacy intervention.
+Parents are up to four times more likely to read aloud to their children and children in the program score three to six months ahead of their peers NOT participating in ROR in vocabulary tests.
+In Oklahoma, the program is in 91 communities, serving over 52,696 children annually, with over 79, 168 books distributed each year.

 Preschool refers to an early-childhood educational class for 3- and 4- year olds that can either offer part time and/or full time care throughout the school year.
 Kathleen McCartney, the dean of Harvard Graduate School of Education, states that preschool can greatly improve a child’s chance of succeeding in preschool and beyond by exposing them to numbers, letters, and shapes.
 They also learn to socialize with other children and learn to separate from their parents to make the Kindergarten transition much easier.